Introduction

 How to build a robot when working in pairs: High efficiency method

-As you have experience building robots it is time to learn how to build robot super-fast.
-This is not done by hurring up and skipping important steps.
+As you already have experience building robots, it is time to learn how to build robots super-fast.
+That is not done by hurrying up and skipping important steps.

 The trick is to simulate an assembly line.
 A constantly loaded one.

-• the Partner looks for the next part and is passing it.
-The Builder is waiting;
+- the Partner looks for the next part and passes it.
+The Builder waits;

-• the Builder assembles the part on this step.
-The Partner is waiting;
+- the Builder assembles the part in this step.
+The Partner waits;

-• the Partner looks for the next part and is passing it.
-The Builder is waiting;
+- the Partner looks for the next part and passes it.
+The Builder waits;

-• the Builder assembles the part on this step.
-The Partner is waiting;
+- the Builder assembles the part in this step.
+The Partner waits;

-How to build and assemble the robot fast
+How to build and assemble a robot fast

-As you can see from the description there are a lot of moments, in which both the builder and the partner are waiting.
-How can we reduce this time?
+As you can see from the description, there are a lot of moments when both the Builder and the Partner just wait.
+How can we reduce that time?

-• while the Builder is assembling, the partner could look and check what the next required part is and find it;
+- while the Builder is assembling, the Partner is looking and checking what the next required part is and finds it;

-• the Builder moves to the next step and the part that are required are already prepared.
-He is not waiting for the Partner and he starts assembling;
+- the Builder moves to the next step, and the required parts are already prepared.
+The Builder is not waiting for the Partner and starts assembling;

-• the Partner is again looking for the next require part for the next step.
-Finds it and prepares it for the Builder;
+- the Partner is again looking for the parts required for the next step.
+Finds them and prepares them for the Builder;

 Clank - LEGO EV3 Ammo Truck